dave2k77/lrdbenchmark/docs/tutorials/tutorial_02_estimators.rst

 =====================================

-This notebook demonstrates the comprehensive estimation capabilities of the LRDBenchmark library, covering all available estimator categories with statistical validation.
+This notebook demonstrates the comprehensive estimation capabilities of the lrdbenchmark library, covering all available estimator categories with statistical validation.

 Overview